Kayla1703/Kayla/README.md

 ►	Proficient in the use of MS Office (Word/PowerPoint/Outlook/Excel) and technologically competent (Computer skills 171, Stellenbosch    University 2014).

-► I have completed SAFe training.
+► Certified SAFe 5 Agilist.

 ►	Confident with statistical analysis (Two university modules, BDE 212 and Mathematics (bio) 214, Stellenbosch University 2015).